 Choosing the right eCommerce platform for your business has never been a more critical decision.
-According to Statista, in 2020, there were 256 million digital buyers in the US, projected to increase to 278.33 million online buyers by 2024.
+According to Statista, the number of users in the eCommerce market is estimated to reach 289.91 million buyers by 2027.

 All eCommerce platforms are not created equal.

 The right platform will help ensure a seamless customer experience, support strategic growth with special offers and promotions, and grow your bottom-line business performance over time – and creating a smooth platform is the hallmark of any ecommerce web development company.
 It requires both a sharp analytical approach and depth of understanding of customer expectations & experiences.

 Before we dive into an eCommerce platform comparison of the top solutions for startups, small businesses, and enterprises, let’s take a look at the basics.